Bogus Review Crackdown Appearance

 “Whether they advertise directly or through affiliates, companies have an obligation to make sure that the advertising for their products is not deceptive.
 Advertisers using affiliate marketers to promote their products would be wise to put in place a reasonable monitoring program to verify that those affiliates follow the principles of truth in advertising.”

 Bill Parlaman’s blog is a good short-and-sweet read on this issue.
 He didn’t ask me to mention it, nor is this site getting paid to say so!
-Go there and read it for yourself, or Google “FTC bogus reviews” if you’d rather, and you’ll come up with plenty to read about.
+Go there and read it for yourself or Google “FTC bogus reviews” if you’d rather.
+You’ll come up with plenty of stuff!

-This is a great start from the perspective of clamping down on bogus review sites misrepresenting their product by imposing false testimonials and unscrupulous endorsements or claims made by people who were paid to use it [or not], then give some bogus review about their experience, collecting their fees and going on to the next deal.
-This is something that is overdue on the enforcement side, and the FTC should be applauded for finally sinking its teeth into this issue.
+This is a great start from the perspective of clamping down on reviews misrepresenting product by imposing false testimonials and unscrupulous endorsements or claims made by people who were paid to use it [or not], then give some bogus review about their experience, collecting their fees and going on to the next deal.
+This is something that is overdue on the enforcement side and the FTC should be applauded for!

-This blog site, Shoppers Briefer, launched on January 13 th, 2012, was established to combat such deviant bogus review marketing strategies.
+Shopper’s Briefer was launched on January 13th, 2012 to combat such deviant bogus review marketing strategies.
 When any review posts on this site, it will come from first hand experience, supported with documentation to support the point of view offered in the review or it simply won’t present itself beyond the simple status of a “comment” about said product or service.